-Watch | Cristiano Ronaldo's Sensational 8ft 5in Leap to Score Header vs Sampdoria
+WATCH | Cristiano Ronaldo's Sensational 8ft 5in Leap to Score Header vs Sampdoria

-Cristiano Ronaldo's incredible header for Juventus' winning goal as they beat Sampdoria 2-1.
+Cristiano Ronaldo scored with an incredible 'high jump' header which Juventus beat Sampdoria 2-1.

 Cristiano Ronaldo's header stole all the limelight.
 (Photo Credit: Reuters)